-The NS Off-Peak Group Ticket (NS Groepsticket Daluren) is a special e-ticket from NS Dutch Railways which allows 4-7 people to travel together by train to the same destination station anywhere in the Netherlands.
+The NS Off-Peak Group Ticket (NS Groepsticket Daluren) is a special e-ticket from NS Dutch Railways which allows 2-7 people to travel together by train to the same destination station anywhere in the Netherlands.

 The ticket is valid for 2nd class travel during off-peak periods.
 This means you cannot travel on weekdays between 0630-0900 (morning rush-hour) and 1600-1830 (evening rush-hour).
 You can travel all day at weekends.
 The ticket is also not valid on 27 April (King’s Day).

-The NS Group Ticket is a one-way (single) ticket and is priced as follows:
+The NS Group Ticket is a one-way (single) ticket and is priced (2023) as follows:

 For a group this is the very cheapest way to travel long-distance on the Dutch Rail network!
-If you have kids remember that children 0-3 travel free and those aged 4-11 can buy a RailRunner ticket (valid all day) for €2.50.
+If you have kids with you then remember that children 0-3 travel free and those aged 4-11 can buy a RailRunner ticket (valid all day) for €2.50.
 Go here for everything about Dutch rail tickets.

 With an e-ticket you don’t need to check-in or check-out as you have to do with the OV-chip card.
 A growing number of stations in the Netherlands have gate barriers.
 Find one with the “scan ticket” symbol and hold the square barcode on the e-ticket in order to get through.

-Consider a standard full-fare single ticket between say Amsterdam and Maastricht costs just over €25 per person.
-The standard total for 7 passengers would be over €175.
+Consider a standard full-fare return ticket between say Amsterdam and Groningen costs about €58.80 per person.
+The total for 7 passengers would be around €412.

 The same return trip with 7 passengers could be made with 2 group tickets costing €100.
 This would be a saving over €310, which is certainly a significant sum.